vlucas/phpdotenv/README.md

 If the environment variable is empty, you'd get an Exception:

 ```
-One or more environment variables failed assertions: DATABASE_DSN is empty
+One or more environment variables failed assertions: DATABASE_DSN is empty.
 ```